Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/AR/DisplayScenesInTabletopAR/README.md

 ## Additional information

 **Tabletop AR** is one of three main patterns for working with geographic information in augmented reality.
+Augmented reality is made possible with the ArcGIS Runtime Toolkit.
+See [Augmented reality](https://developers.arcgis.com/ios/scenes-3d/display-scenes-in-augmented-reality/) in the guide for more information about augmented reality and adding it to your app.

 #### Clone the toolkit repo - Required for AR samples